 AF is caused by abnormal, rapid and irregular electrical activation of the upper chambers (atria) of the heart.
-Although the atria are activated hundreds of times per minute, many of the impulses generated are blocked at the level of the atrioventricular (AV) node, the safety valve of the heart, and are not transmitted to the ventricles, the main pumping chambers of the heart.
-The pulses that succeed in making it through the AV node emerge at an uneven pace, causing an irregular rhythm, most commonly at heart rates ranging between 100 to 175 beats per minute.
-Less commonly, particularly in the presence of drugs, a large fraction of the impulses may be blocked within the AV node, causing abnormally slow heart rates.
-Although both abnormally slow and rapid rates can be problematic, AF is usually not life-threatening, so long as both patient and doctor are vigilant about proper anticoagulation.
+Although the atria are activated hundreds of times per minute, many of the impulses generated are blocked at the level of the atrioventricular (AV) node, the safety valve of the heart, and are not transmitted to the main pumping chambers of the heart (ventricles).
+The pulses that succeed in making it through the AV node causing an irregular rhythm and high heart rate, ranging between 100 to 175 beats per minute.
+Less commonly, particularly in the presence of drugs, a large impulses may be blocked within the AV node, causing abnormally slow heart rates.
+Although both abnormally slow and rapid rates can be problematic, AF is usually not life-threatening, so long as both patient seeks proper treatment.

 The Masonic Medical Research Laboratory (MMRL), has been at the forefront of research into treatments for atrial fibrillation.
 In recent years, the MMRL has contributed to identifying various genetic components for atrial fibrillation and the mechanisms responsible for the development of this arrhythmia.
 MMRL investigators are actively engaged in research to develop novel pharmacologic approaches in the treatment of AF.
 These new treatments are designed to be highly selective and specific for distinct ion channels in the atria of the heart Drugs such as ranolazine, amiodarone, vernakalant, Wenxin Keli and the combination of ranolazine and dronedarone were shown as viable treatments and further study is being done to make the treatments more patient specific.